 \section{Abstract}

-In coding theory, handling errors that occur when symbols are inserted or deleted from a transmitted message is a long-standing challenge.
-Optimising redundancy for insertion and deletion channels remains a key open problem, with significant importance for applications in DNA data storage and document exchange.
-Recently, a new coding framework known as function-correcting codes has been proposed to address the challenge of optimising redundancy while preserving particular functions of the message.
-This framework has gained attention due to its potential applications in machine learning systems and long-term archival data storage.
-To address the problem of redundancy optimisation in insertion and deletion channels, we propose a new coding framework called function-correcting codes for insertion and deletion channels.
+In coding theory, handling errors introduced by symbol insertion or deletion in a transmitted message is a long-standing challenge.
+Optimizing redundancy for insertion and deletion channels remains a key open problem, with significant importance for applications in DNA data storage and document exchange.
+Recently, a new coding framework, function-correcting codes, has been proposed to address the challenge of optimizing redundancy while preserving specific message functions.
+This framework has attracted attention for its potential applications in machine learning systems and in long-term archival data storage.
+To address the problem of redundancy optimization in insertion-deletion channels, we propose a new coding framework, function-correcting codes for insertion-deletion channels.

-In this paper, we introduce the notions of function-correcting insertion codes, function-correcting deletion codes, and function-correcting insdel (insertion–deletion) codes, and we demonstrate that these three formulations are equivalent.
-We then introduce insdel distance matrices and irregular insdel-distance codes, and further derive lower and upper bounds on the optimal redundancy achievable by function-correcting codes for insdel channels.
+In this paper, we introduce the notions of function-correcting insertion codes, function-correcting deletion codes, and function-correcting insdel (insertion–deletion) codes (FCIDCs), and we demonstrate that these three formulations are equivalent.
+We then introduce insdel-distance matrices and irregular insdel-distance codes, and further derive lower and upper bounds on the optimal redundancy achievable by function-correcting codes for insdel channels.
 Furthermore, we establish Gilbert-Varshamov and Plotkin-like bounds on the length of irregular insdel-distance codes.
-By utilising the relation between optimal redundancy and the length of irregular insdel distance codes, we provide another simplified lower bound on optimal redundancy.
+By utilizing the relation between optimal redundancy and the length of irregular insdel-distance codes, we provide another simplified lower bound on optimal redundancy.
 We subsequently find bounds on optimal redundancy of FCIDCs for various classes of functions, including locally bounded functions, VT syndrome functions, the number-of-runs function, and the maximum-run-length function.